 It’s easy: you can spot illegal cigarettes by their price.

-The minimum collectable tax on a pack of 20 cigarettes is R16.30.
-Of this, R14.30 constitutes excise, plus R2.00 of VAT on excise.
-Any pack of 20 sold below R16.30 may be an indication that the above taxes have not been paid, which is a contravention of the Customs and Excise and the Income Tax Acts.
-Most illegal cigarettes are sold at R10 a packet – significantly below the minimum collectable tax.
+As confirmed by an Eastern Cape High Court judgment in 2015 (National Director of Public Prosecutions v Adan, 2015), selling a pack of 20 below MCT is an indication that the requisite taxes may not have been paid, which is a contravention of the Customs and Excise and the Income Tax Acts.
+Most illegal cigarettes are sold significantly below MCT.

-The sale of illicit cigarettes undermines carefully determined tax policy by reducing the sale price of cigarettes.
+The sale of cheap cigarettes undermines carefully determined tax policy by reducing the sale price of cigarettes.
 Excise tax on tobacco plays a crucial part in a pricing policy that is aimed at reducing the affordability, and hence demand, of cigarettes.
-That means that illegal cigarettes are more easily accessible to young people under the legal smoking age of 18 years.
+Essentially, cheap illegal cigarettes make smoking more accessible to those who might be deterred by higher prices.